SoiZig

 • Japa (mantra repetition).

-Yoga Classes
+Yoga Offerings

-Integral Yoga® Hatha Classes
+Integral Yoga® Hatha

 In Integral Yoga®, we approach each Hatha Yoga class as a comprehensive physical practice to not only support the well-being of the body (including, but not limited to, promoting greater flexibility, strength, circulation, and balance), but also to prepare one for centering the mind and experiencing a profound sense of peace and well-being.
-Integral Yoga is a great support for stress management.
+In fact, Integral Yoga Hatha is a great support for stress management.

-Integral Yoga Hatha classes include chanting (sound vibration);
+Regular Hatha Classes include chanting (sound vibration);

 • students are encouraged to engage in their practice with an easeful, meditative approach, without rushing or straining; and to skip, shorten, or modify any practice offered, in keeping with the experience of comfort and self-care.